 - Lytic bone lesions, osteoporosis, or pathological fractures.

-- Absence of myeloma related organ or tissue impairment.
+- Absence of myeloma-defining organ or tissue impairment or amyloidosis.

 All three criteria needed for diagnosis: